dmt-software/file-stream/docs/writing.md

 → CsvStreamWriter
 ```

-`CsvStreamWriter` owns the line ending.
-The serializer only creates the CSV record.
+`CsvStreamWriter` owns the record line ending. `StringPutCsvSerializer` only serializes the CSV record.

 ## JSON writing